lpenguin/microbiota-resistome/Readme.md

 ```
 Argument description
 * -t run time, model observation time, model time;
 * -o output directory, which will contain running results with agent number in each state (abundLog) and agents transition between states (transLog).
+Description is [here](https://github.com/lpenguin/microbiota-resistome/blob/master/pictures/descriptOfOutput.pdf).
 * -c file with input parameters, config properties.
 * -q optional feature when you don't want to call up model states; but it's possible don't use it.